 This ethos is what’s lacking, said Philippe, in most conversations about restoration with people not intimately tied to the environment.
 “They just see it as a resource,” she said.
 “But you are dependent on this resource.
 It’s not dependent on you.”

-Christine Baniewicz is a queer writer, educator, and theater artist from Louisiana.
-She’s contributed to Lafayette’s The Current, TruthOut, and This Week in Palestine.
-She received her M.F.A. in Nonfiction from the Creative Writing Workshop at the University of New Orleans.
-She currently lives in upstate New York.
+Ty Baniewicz is a queer writer, educator, and theater artist from Louisiana.
+They have contributed to Lafayette’s The Current, TruthOut, and This Week in Palestine.
+They received their M.F.A. in Nonfiction from the Creative Writing Workshop at the University of New Orleans.
+They currently live in upstate New York.

 This story was supported by the Solutions Journalism Network.